vlcn-io/live-examples/README.md

   - After opening a todo list, share the link with others to collaborate on that list.
 - Strut
 - TodoMVC p2p: https://vlcn-live-examples.fly.dev/todomvc-p2p.html
+  - Copy a peer id from one peer, connecet to it from another peer

 ---